eduardolucioac/hotspot/README.md

 # hotspot
-Script to facilitate the creation of a hotspot in Arch/Manjaro
+Script to facilitate the creation of a hotspot in Arch/Manjaro (uses create_ap-gui)